pomerium/documentation/content/docs/enterprise/reference/configure.md

 #### Polling Min/Max Delay

 Defines the minimum and maximum delay times between requests to the external data source.
+The job would be scheduled to run within `min delay` intervals.
+Note, if a job may not complete within the `min delay` period, it would be interrupted and restarted.
+If a job is interrupted by timeout or due to an error, it would be restarted with increasing intervals up to the `max delay` period.

 #### Client TLS Key